-If at first – the thought of using an apple cider vinegar hair rinse seems completely unappealing, you’re not alone.
+If the thought of using an apple cider vinegar hair rinse seems a bit out there—you’re not alone.

-Before I added this apple cider vinegar hair rinse to my routine – I was a bit skeptical.
-Pouring a fermented apple concoction on my head seemed a little out there, and the last thing I wanted to do was walk around with a head of apple cider vinegar hair.
+Before I added this apple cider vinegar hair rinse into my routine, I was a bit skeptical to say the least.
+The last thing I wanted to do was walk around with a head of apple cider vinegar hair.

 Why do an Apple Cider Vinegar Hair Rinse?

 To give you confidence in applying this apple cider vinegar hair rinse to your head, it’s important you know a few basics about how the hairs on your head come into being.

 What we typically think of as “hair” is actually a two-part structure consisting of a follicle, which is a tunnel-like segment located in the skin, and a shaft, which is the visible structure that grows above the skin.